 MediaMonkey is a competent audio player, ideal for organizing extensive music collections.
 The non-default skins are excellent, and there are many ways to customize the UI and show your file information.

 Nowadays, on the PC, AIMP remains a favorite.
 It has tons of features and customization options and some cool skins from the community.
 Some audiophiles swear by foobar2000 and nothing else, but with an emphasis on audio and less on looks, its minimalistic UI is not for everyone.

 If you want to take up the whole screen (or two), you might like the UI of Kodi (originally XBMC).
 Its cool visualizations light up the room (and look like the MilkDrop plugin from the Winamp days).

 What are your thoughts?

 Are these audio players too old-school for your taste?
-Do you recommend a better music app?
+Do you recommend a different music app?
 Are you more into streaming services like Spotify?
 Do you just listen to music on YouTube?
 Leave your thoughts in the comments, and help to add to this list of audio players for Windows.

 See also: Free Digital Audio Workstation (DAW)